DhavalDalal/long_story_solution/ReadMe.md

 This product needs to process small and big JSON both, hence migrating to GSON is important for the faster response time of the App.
 But alongside this migration, new features are needed to be delivered as customers have been asking for them since long.
 Below is a prioritized story backlog for this.

 ## Iterations
+You may want to read [Glossary Of Terms](#Glossary-Of-Terms) used in this domain to familiarize yourself with them.

 ### Past Iteration
 #### Story #1 View all Portfolios